 If you notice a water leak but aren't too sure where it is coming from, there are a couple of steps you can take to locate the source yourself before calling a plumber.

-Step 1 - Turn Off the Water Main at Your Property
+Step 1 - Turn Off All Fixtures that Use Water at Your Property

 Before you attempt to find a water leak, complete the following to eliminate any false signs of water leaks:

-Tightly turn off all showers, taps and sprinklers.
+Tightly turn off all plumbing fixtures including showers, taps, and sprinklers.

 Make sure that appliances such as your dishwasher or washing machine are off.